AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

 candidates compatible to the knowledge base.
-When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo labels predicted by the learning part, and then return only one candidate which has highest consistency.
+When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo labels predicted by the learning part, and then return only one candidate that has highest consistency.

 .. code:: ipython3